open-contracting-extensions/public-private-partnerships/docs/framework.md

 </div>

- Information on the submission method for bids should be provided in the `preQualification` section of an OCDS release:
+Information on the submission method for bids should be provided in the `preQualification` section:

 **Schema**: Information can be provided using the following OCDS fields.